ckswilliams/modOpenREM/docs/install-offline.rst

 .. sourcecode:: python

-    pip install --no-index --find-links=openremfiles openrem==0.8.1  # where openremfiles is the directory you created
+    pip install --no-index --find-links=openremfiles openrem  # where openremfiles is the directory you created

     pip install openremfiles\default.tar.gz  # this is the custom version of pynetdicom